SPDR Gold Shares

 GLDCommodityAI Summary

-SPDR Gold Shares (GLD) is in a mixed position
+SPDR Gold Shares (GLD) is under meaningful pressure

 Market Positioning